The Name I Didn’t Ask For

 I don’t want to get into detail.
 Too much has happened, okay?
 The kind of “too much” that turns a life into scattered receipts—proof it was real, even when it doesn’t feel real.
 If I soften it, I’ll start doubting myself again.

 It wasn’t “last night.”
-It was a moment in time—when I was about 13 to 15—and it stamped itself into me like ink that never fully dries.
-Old enough to understand… still too young to hold it.
+It was a moment in time that stamped itself into me like ink that never fully dries.
+Old enough to understand.
+Still too young to hold it.

-Someone in their physical body, someone real, looked at me and told me I was an angel sent from God.
-Not a metaphor.
-Not playful.
-Not gentle.
+Someone in their physical body—someone real—looked at me and told me I was an angel sent from God.

 No.